GoogleChromeLabs/lighthousebot/README.md

 runlighthouse.js [--perf,pwa,seo,a11y,bp=<score>] [--no-comment] [--runner=chrome,wpt] <url>

 Options:
-  Minimum score values can be pased per category as a way to fail the PR if the thresholds are not met.
+  Minimum score values can be passed per category as a way to fail the PR if the thresholds are not met.
 If you don't provide thresholds, the PR will be mergeable no matter what the scores.